Trazarw/Docker-Demo/README.md

 # Docker-Demo

-This repository host files used for a small demo about Docker containers in a Ubuntu machine.
+This repository contains code used for a demo about deploying nodejs applications using docker containers in a linux machine.